memophor/synagraph/docs/vision.md

 - Rich policy language for row-/edge-level access decisions.
 - Knowledge “activation” pipeline that promotes content into downstream systems based on signals.
-- Collaboration with the open-source community around connectors, schema recipes, and governance playbooks.
+- Collaboration with the open-source community around connectors, schema recipes, governance playbooks, and Scedge cache adapters.

 Stay focused on delivering value through the graph APIs and intelligence layers; revisit foundational choices only when the data tells us we have to.